-The work that has been performed in 2012 has contributed in many ways to the policy of the Dutch government to reduce fuel consumption and pollutant emissions of vehicles.
-On a national level, it was demonstrated that the currently available long haulage Euro VI vehicles have low emissions, which is an objective justification to incentivise Euro VI vehicles.
+The work performed in 2012 has contributed in many ways to the policy of the Dutch government to reduce fuel consumption and pollutant emissions of vehicles.
+On a national level, it was demonstrated that the currently available long haulage Euro VI trucks have low emissions, which is an objective justification to incentivise Euro VI trucks.
 Furthermore, the test results are the basic input (emission factors) for the calculation of air quality predictions on a national level and the data is shared in an international working group with experts on emission modelling of road traffic [ERMES].